JonathanPrada/Landing-Page/README.md

 # Landing-page
-A simple, elegant, and responsive landing page for a client, who wished to open source site.
+A simple, elegant, and responsive landing page for a client.
+Kindly shared with permission.